lucasmsa/foton-tech-fullstack-challenge/README.md

 - `axios` for handling api calls
 - `styled-components` for the app's styling
 - `react-hook-form` for form-validation on the Create Book Screen
-- `react-native-toast-message` for validation toast on the Create Book screen
+- `react-native-toast-message` for validation toasts on the Create Book screen

   > **_Since I've only tested the application on an iPhone 12 simulator, there might be some resposivity issues, mainly related to the `KeyboardAvoidingView` on the book creation page_**